Sanaag-Resturant-website/sanag-resturant-website/README.md

 ## ✅ Pages to Implement

 - `index.html`: Homepage with welcoming content and featured items
-- `about.html`: Story, mission, and vision of the restaurant
+- `about.html`: Story, mission, and vision of the restaurant , And showcasing cards for the team
 - `menu.html`: List of food and beverages
-- `contact.html`: Contact form and location map (currently named `contac.html`, to be renamed)
+- `contact.html`: Contact form and location map

-## 🎨 Styling

-All styles are managed in the `css/` directory:

-- `common.css`: Shared components and base styles (colors, fonts, etc.)
-- `style.css`: Page-specific styling as needed